Accenture/mercury-composable/guides/CHAPTER-2.md

 If you have a lot of users hitting your service concurrently, multiple threads are created to serve the concurrent requests.

-When each of the requests make blocking call to other services, the kernel threads are engaged while your user functions waits for responses.
+When your code serving the requests make blocking call to other services, the kernel threads are busy while your user functions waits for responses.
 Kernel threads that are in wait state is consuming CPU time.

-When the blocking calls finish very quickly, this may not be an issue.
+If the blocking calls finish very quickly, this may not be an issue.

 However, when the blocking calls take longer to complete, a lot of outstanding kernel threads that are waiting for responses would compete for CPU resources, resulting in higher internal friction in the JVM that